How Guitar Tube Amplifiers Work

 Signal flow shown with red arrows.
 The Signal enters the phase inverter at V3A's grid and flows out both its plate (inverted signal) and cathode (non-inverted signal).
 The cathode signal flows to V3B's cathode where it is amplified.

-V3A has a dual function.
+V3A in the schematic above has a dual function.
 It acts as a normal gain stage (outputs inverted signal at the plate) but also acts as a cathode follower (outputs non-inverted signal at its cathode).

-The input signal flows onto V3A's grid, V3B's grid is held at a constant voltage and capacitor C20 removes all AC signal.
-Since the grid is held constant, voltage fluctuations on the cathode create an amplified signal on V3B's plate.
+In the schematic above the input signal flows onto V3A's grid, V3B's grid is held at a constant DC voltage and capacitor C20 removes all AC signal.
+Since the grid is held constant, voltage fluctuations on the cathode alter the electron flow from it to the plate which creates an amplified signal on V3B's plate.

 V3A and V3B's cathodes are tied together.
 All of V3B's input signal flows from V3A's cathode.